ouafcode/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Write a program that prints the alphabet in lowercase, and then in uppercase Write a program that prints the alphabet in lowercase,except q and e Write a program that prints all single digit numbers of base 10 starting from 0
+Write a program that prints the alphabet in lowercase, and then in uppercase Write a program that prints the alphabet in lowercase,except q and e Write a program that prints all single digit numbers of base 10 starting from 0 Write a program that prints all single digit numbers of base 10 starting from 0 with while loop